csound-flossmanual/csound-floss/book/15-b-glossary.md

 a slider or a button.
-GUI widgets normally permit some user modifications such as size, positioning colours etc. A variety options are available for the creation of widgets usable by Csound, from it own built-in FLTK widgets to those provided by front-ends such as CsoundQT, Cabbage and Blue.
+GUI widgets normally permit some user modifications such as size, positioning colours etc. A variety options are available for the creation of widgets usable by Csound, from it own built-in FLTK widgets to those provided by front-ends such as CsoundQt, Cabbage and Blue.